-WARNING: Here's What Happens When You Invite A Syrian Refugee To Live With You
+Here's What Happens When You Invite A Refugee Home

 This time last year, my freshman composition students and I were looking for a service-learning project for our class.
 The course, built around Suzanne Collins’s The Hunger Games, could have pursued any number of worthwhile causes, taking as its focus poverty, or PTSD, or refugees.
 When we learned, through a mutual friend of mine, that we were hosting a Syrian graduate student from Aleppo at our university — and that she was willing to speak to our class about her country, the horrors of war, and the refugee crisis — we went with the latter idea.